Guleri24/HelloWorld/README.md

   ./mvnw clean install
   ./mvnw spring-boot:run
 ```
-First command is going to copy the static files form frontend to backend as defined in pom.xml (line:
+First command is going to copy the static files form frontend to backend as defined in pom.xml plugin (line: 47 onwards)

 Open browser with url: http://localhost:8080/